When the Strongbownians arrived in Ireland

 Early History of the McWhaddent family

-This web page shows only a small excerpt of our McWhaddent research.Another 91 words (6 lines of text) covering the years 1691, 1415, 1400, 1400, 1410, 1412, 1693, 1631 and 1713 are included under the topic Early McWhaddent History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our McWhaddent research.Another 91 words (6 lines of text) covering the years 1691, 1415, 1400, 1400, 1410, 1412, 1580, 1554, 1555, 1558, 1693, 1631 and 1713 are included under the topic Early McWhaddent History in all our PDF Extended History products and printed products wherever possible.

 McWhaddent Spelling Variations

 of the name McWhaddent that were encountered when researching that surname.
 The many spelling variations included: Barrett, Barret, Barett, Baret, Barratt, Barrat, Barat, Baratt, McWhadden and many more.